 Where the temperature in a workroom would otherwise be uncomfortably high, for example because of hot processes or the design of the building, all reasonable steps should be taken to achieve a reasonably comfortable temperature, for example by:

 Where a reasonably comfortable temperature cannot be achieved throughout a workroom, local cooling should be provided.
 In extremely hot weather fans and increased ventilation may be used instead of local cooling.

 Where, despite the provision of local cooling, workers are exposed to temperatures which do not give reasonable comfort, suitable protective clothing and rest facilities should be provided.
 Typical examples of suitable protective clothing would be ice vests, or air/water fed suits.
 The effectiveness of these PPE systems may be limited if used for extended periods of time with inadequate rest breaks.
 Where practical there should be systems of work (for example, task rotation) to ensure that the length of time for which individual workers are exposed to uncomfortable temperatures is limited.

 HSE previously defined thermal comfort in the workplace, as: 'An acceptable zone of thermal comfort for most people in the UK lies roughly between 13°C (56°F) and 30°C (86°F), with acceptable temperatures for more strenuous work activities concentrated towards the bottom end of the range, and more sedentary activities towards the higher end.'

-Refer to the table in Step 1 of the Five steps to risk assessment.
+Refer to the table in Step 1 of the Controlling the risks in the workplace.
 If the percentage of workers complaining about thermal discomfort exceeds the recommended figure, your employer should carry out a risk assessment, and act on the results of that assessment.